 The baseline function is called by the function NetCDFPeakFinding before the peak picking algorithm is performed.
-Since it is an internal function, it is not intended to be executed directly.
+Since it is an internal function, it is not intended to be executed directly, but it is exported for debugging purposes.

 A matrix of the same dimensions of int with the baseline corrected intensities.